The Evans Family

 'Recollections of S.T.
 Coleridge' that in the year 1819 he resumed a

-years.
-In that year, he says, he received from him the following
+In that year, he says, he received from him the following letter:-

-heard from you, that I fear you will consider a request I have to make
+from you, that I fear you will consider a request I have to make as

-as impertinent.
-About three years since, when I was one day at Bristol,
+impertinent.
+About three years since, when I was one day at Bristol, I

-I made an effort to see you, but you were from home.
-The request I have
+made an effort to see you, but you were from home.
+The request I have to

 portrait of yourself, by allowing me to have it copied to accompany a